net-lisias-ksp/Principia/Concepts.md

 * Reference frame fixing the surface of a celestial

+    You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
+This plotting frame is pinned to the centre of the celestial, moves with it and rotates with its surface.
+For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at its surface the atmospheric features (e.g., the Great Red Spot) will appear immobile.
+On the other hand the distant stars like Sirius, the Sun and the natural satellites of Jupiter will appear to move around.

+    This frame is useful when entering or leaving an orbit around a celestial: because the celestial looks immobile you can tune your approach and make sure that you don't come in too fast, don't enter the atmosphere or (horror!) don't crash on the surface.
+It is also the most useful for any manœuvre that happens in low orbit (think International Space Station for instance).

 * Non-rotating reference frame fixing the centre of a celestial

-    You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
-This plotting frame is pinned to the centre of the celestial, moves with it and doesn't rotate with respect to distant stars.
+    A frame similar to the previous one, except that it doesn't rotate with the celestial and stays fixed with respect to distant stars.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at a distant star like Sirius it will also appear immobile.
 On the other hand the Sun and the natural satellites of Jupiter will appear to move around.

-    This frame is mostly useful when entering or leaving an orbit around a celestial: because the celestial looks immobile you can tune your approach and make sure that you don't come in too fast, don't enter the atmosphere or (horror!) don't crash on the surface.
-It is also the most useful for any manœuvre that happens in low orbit (think International Space Station for instance).

     This frame is the one in which the stock KSP displays its conics (the trajectories are only conics in this particular kind of frame).

 * Reference frame fixing the barycentre of two celestials and the line between them

-    Again, you can use the panel to pick the two celestials that determine the plotting frame.
+    You can use the panel to pick the two celestials that determine the plotting frame.
 This plotting frame is pinned on the barycentre (i.e., centre of mass) of the two celestials and the line between the celestials appears immobile.
 Take the case of the Earth and the Moon.
 Curiously the barycentre of the Earth-Moon system is located about 1700 km *inside* the Earth.
 That point will appear immobile (not that it matters because you don't want your rocket to go there).
 More interestingly, both the Earth and the Moon will stay in fixed directions, although their distance will vary a bit over time (due to the eccentricity of the Moon's orbit).
 The distant stars, the Sun and all other celestials will appear to move around.

     In addition, the plane defined by the velocities of the two celestials is also pinned.
 Generally this plane is what you might think of as the plane of the "orbit" of one celestial around the other, e.g., the plane of the Moon orbit in the above example.